General Electric trims stake in Thailand's Bank of Ayudhya

-HONG KONG General Electric Co (GE) (GE.N) sold about a quarter of its stake in Bank of Ayudhya (BAY.BK) under a global plan to shed non-core assets, after the value of its five-year investment in Thailand's most profitable bank more than doubled.
+HONG KONG General Electric Co (GE) (GE.N) sold about a quarter of its stake in Bank of Ayudhya (BAY.BK) under a global plan to shed non-core assets, after the value of its five-year investment in what is now Thailand's most profitable bank more than doubled.

-The U.S. conglomerate sold a 7.6 percent stake in a block trade to institutional investors, GE Capital, a unit of GE, said on Wednesday, confirming an earlier Reuters story.
-That cut GE's share in the bank to 25.3 percent, worth about $1.65 billion.
+The U.S. conglomerate sold a 7.6 percent stake in the bank in a block trade to institutional investors, GE Capital, a unit of GE, said on Wednesday, confirming an earlier Reuters story.
+That cut GE's share in the lender to 25.3 percent.

-GE's stake is now at a level where potential buyers would not have to put forward a mandatory general offer for Bank of Ayudhya, making it less expensive for lenders looking to expand into Southeast Asia's second-largest economy.
-Also, foreign banks eyeing the stake would not need approval from the central bank, which caps their ownership at 49 percent.
+GE's stake in Thailand's No.5 lender is now at a level where potential buyers of its remaining share would not have to make a mandatory general offer for Bank of Ayudhya.
+Also, foreign banks eyeing the stake would not need central bank approval.

 "The sell-down smoothens GE's exit from the Thai bank.
 It also gives GE the flexibility to sell its remaining stake to a strategic buyer who is happy with owning a minority stake," one person familiar with situation said, declining to be identified because details of the plan were confidential.